camillebqt/montastic/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Tasks list

+- [x] Implement the appearance of the site
+- [ ] Implement the function that allows users to create checkpoints (POST request)
+- [ ] Implement the function that allows users to delete checkpoints (DELETE request)
+- [ ] Implement the function that allows users to edit checkpoints (PATCH request)
+- [ ] Implement the function that allows users to see the informations of checkpoints (GET request)
+- [ ] Deposit on github